LynnethTigsePena4240/CineFinder/README.md

 ## Project Overview

 This project aims to solve a problem or create an experience using key topics from the CPAN 144 course.
 It will incorporate component-based architecture, state management, routing, styling, API integration, and deployment.
-The project proposal was due in Week 8 and must be approved by the instructor before development can proceed.

 ## Core Features